Korn (album): Composition and lyrics

-"Daddy", the album's longest track, saw Jonathan Davis "descending very real tears."
+"Daddy", the album's longest track, saw Davis "descending very real tears."
 Davis said that the song's concept deals with his childhood, saying "People think 'Daddy' was written because my father abused me, but that's not what the song's about.
 When I was a kid, I was being abused by someone else.
 I don't really like to talk about that song."
 Though the song ends at 9:32, a hidden track which depicts an argument between a man and his wife over a Dodge Dart carburetor can be heard at 14:05 after about 4.5 minutes of silence.

-According to Jonathan Davis and Brian Welch, current Metallica and then-Suicidal Tendencies bassist Robert Trujillo helped them write the song "Divine."